Follow Us on Social Media

 How is judging done?

-This local SEA PJ National committee will ensure the sub-titling or dubbing in English of the material, likewise ensuring that all entries are appropriately categorized.
+This local SEAVFC National committee will ensure the sub-titling or dubbing in English of the material, likewise ensuring that all entries are appropriately categorized.

 The National Committee will choose the best entry for each category and send them to the host country.